busterjs/buster-docs/modules/buster-ci.rst

     `buster-ci` uses the :ref:`buster-ci-agent` to start, capture and stop browsers.
     It's not only used for remote browsers, but also for the browsers to be started on the local host.
     If you want to start browsers on the local host, you must specify an agent named "localhost".
-    If you want to start browsers on remote hosts, you must specify an agent named with the remote hostname, for every remote host.
+    If you want to start browsers on remote hosts, you must specify agents named with the remote hostnames or ip addresses.

     **port** is where the `buster-ci-agent` is listening for incoming requests. **browsers** is the list of browsers which shall to be started by the agent.
 The names must match the names of browsers from the